 The Moneysmart website has advice about trouble with debt.
 It can help you manage particular debt issues, like credit cards or bills.
 They also have information to help you identify and avoid financial scams.

 It’s worth getting free expert advice to get a clear picture of your finances.
 For help in your area find a financial counsellor on the National Debt Helpline website.

-If you’re a farmer or small rural business you can speak to a rural financial counsellor.
-Read about the Rural Financial Counselling Service on the Department of Agriculture and Water Resources website.
+If you’re a farmer or small rural business, you can speak to a rural financial counsellor.
+Read about the Rural Financial Counselling Service on the Department of Agriculture, Water and the Environment website.

 This information was printed 19 October 2021 from https://www.servicesaustralia.gov.au/individuals/subjects/manage-your-money/loans-and-credit.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.